mouniahamidouche/mouniahamidouche.github.io/_pages/about.md

 * My Ph.D works focus on the use of techniques from harmonic analysis and probability theory for the study of large random graphs.

-* I received my Master’s Degree from [Paris-Saclay University](https://www.universite-paris-saclay.fr).
+* I received my Master’s Degree from [Paris-Saclay University](https://www.universite-paris-saclay.fr) in mathematics and its applications, speciality [optimization](https://www.universite-paris-saclay.fr/en/formation/master/mathematics-and-applications/m2-optimization).

 # Academic Services